rhymeyang/Se/docs/308B/Chapter05.md

 Several industry standards for computer buses have been developed.
 Notable standards include

-- **Universal Serial Bus (USB)**
-  - This standard is used to connect external peripherals such as external storage devices, printers, and mobile devices.
+- **Universal Serial Bus (USB)**<br/>This standard is used to connect external peripherals such as external storage devices, printers, and mobile devices.
 USB operates at data rates up to 40.0 Gbit/sec.
 USB is discussed in more detail later in this chapter.
-- **Serial ATA (SATA)**
-  - This standard is used mainly to connect mass storage devices such as hard disk drives, optical drives, and solid-state drives.
+- **Serial ATA (SATA)**<br/>This standard is used mainly to connect mass storage devices such as hard disk drives, optical drives, and solid-state drives.
-- **PCI Express (PCIe)**
-  - This bus standard replaced older standards such as PCI and PCI-X and employs data rates from 250 Mbyte/sec to 128 Gbyte/sec.
+- **PCI Express (PCIe)**<br/>This bus standard replaced older standards such as PCI and PCI-X and employs data rates from 250 Mbyte/sec to 128 Gbyte/sec.
-- **Thunderbolt**
-  - This hardware interface standard is a combination of PCI Express and DisplayPort (DP) in a single serial signal.
+- **Thunderbolt**<br/> This hardware interface standard is a combination of PCI Express and DisplayPort (DP) in a single serial signal.
-- **PC Card**
-  - Formerly known as _PCMCIA_, the PC Card bus is prevalent in laptop computers and is commonly used for the addition of specialized communication devices.
+- **PC Card**<br/> Formerly known as _PCMCIA_, the PC Card bus is prevalent in laptop computers and is commonly used for the addition of specialized communication devices.
-- **ExpressCard**
-  - Also developed by the PCMCIA, this bus standard replaces the PC Card standard.
+- **ExpressCard**<br/>Also developed by the PCMCIA, this bus standard replaces the PC Card standard.

 It is not uncommon for a computer to have more than one bus.
 For instance, many PCs have an additional front-side bus (FSB), which connects the CPU to a memory controller hub, as well as a high-speed graphics bus, a memory bus, and the low pin count (LPC) bus that is used for low-speed peripherals such as parallel and serial ports, keyboard, and mouse.